ddaniel987/Talisman-Online-Tamer-Group-Bot/README.md

 3. First start NAMES script
 4. Initiate "START" script, and you are ready to go.

+To customize skills, go to Modules/keys.lua, in tamer object.
 All credit goes to Tony!
 This is just his bot reworked to support tamer groups.
 Happy botting!